NPC2team/NPC2-WRO2025/README.md

 The precise pin assignments for sensors, motor drivers, and the camera together with the deliberate distribution of energy from the strong 12V supply to the precisely controlled 5V emphasize the thoughtful integration and equilibrium needed in such an arrangement.
 Effective mechanical motion control is provided by this design along with sensor data fusing to help with object tracking, obstacle detection, and several user-controllable capabilities.

 ![images](https://github.com/user-attachments/assets/ee1032ac-dd8a-4fbe-8475-3255ff89e473)

+For more details you can check the document: [Diagram Explination](https://github.com/NPC2team/NPC2-WRO2025/blob/master/Schemes/Detailed%20Explanation%20of%20the%20Final%20Flowchart.pdf)

 ## ACKEMAN STEERING MECHANISM